tjibbev/no-rush/README.md

 ## Algorithms
 In the programm there are several algorithms that can be used as input.
-- Random long (All the possible moves of a board are saved to a dictionary, and one is picked randomly.
+- **Random long** (All the possible moves of a board are saved to a dictionary, and one is picked randomly.
 This is repeated untill the puzzle is completed).
-- - Random (Works the same as Random long when it is run one time.
+- **Random** (Works the same as Random long when it is run one time.
 But when the N parameter is added, it keeps track of the fastest solution thus far and any time it exceeds that number of moves it stops and goes to the next run).
-- Breadth first (Each run gives the best possible solution to solve the puzzle.
+- **Breadth first** (Each run gives the best possible solution to solve the puzzle.
 Walks through the tree of possible states from left to right.
 It's slow and takes up a lot of memory).
-- Efficient search (Uses a heuristic - number of valid moves of a board - and a filter value - percentage of boards that is thrown away based on the heuristic).
+- **Efficient search** (Uses a heuristic - number of valid moves of a board - and a filter value - percentage of boards that is thrown away based on the heuristic).
-- Combined Breadth/random (Uses breadth first algorithm untill the number of states exceeds a certain value.
+- **Combined Breadth/random** (Uses breadth first algorithm untill the number of states exceeds a certain value.
 From this point random search is used).
-- A* ()
+- **A*** ()

 ## Structure
 These are the files used in our project, listed as follows: